 even as if your beloved were to wear that cloth.

 Throughout my adventure one theme came up over and over again: we are all connected and our threads are interwoven with each other’s.
 The role of makers and creators is to show how we can weave those common threads into one blanket by handcrafting lives and communities rooted in creativity and compassion.
 This is not a new teaching but one we often need a reminder of, thankfully there have always been those who recognize creation as being a way to make love visible who help teach us what really matters.
-From the first prehistoric makers to our First Nations people, to the crafters of the Arts & Crafts movement, to the hacker-makers of DIY culture and now the Maker Movement, we are the storytellers of tangible history.
+Makers are the storytellers of tangible history.

-After arriving on the coast and spending a night in Vancouver with a dear friend I took a ferry to Vancouver Island to meet up with my Dad and stay at a little trailer in the midst of Wildwood where he lives in a magical fairyland and sustainable forest farm where the oldest trees are up to 1800 years old.
-As we walked in the patient green light of the deep woods my dad spoke quietly of how the Nuu-chah-nulth people of Vancouver Island called the interconnection between all things (human, plant, animal and spirit) “tsawalk”, meaning “one”.
+After arriving on the coast and spending a night in Vancouver with a dear friend I took a ferry to Vancouver Island to meet up with a relative and stay at a little trailer in the midst of Wildwood where he lives in a sustainable forest farm where the oldest trees are up to 1800 years old.
+As we walked in the patient green light of the deep woods my relative spoke quietly of how the Nuu-chah-nulth people of Vancouver Island called the interconnection between all things (human, plant, animal and spirit) “tsawalk”, meaning “one”.
 We talked about how deeply we all miss that sense of connection that used to be such a fundamental part of being human and that relearning how to live in community and collaboration with everything is the cure.

 Late that night I read in Merv’s book about Wildwood: